 FRIENDS OF ELMWOOD

 All parents and carers are warmly welcomed to Elmwood School and are invited to join the ‘Friends of Elmwood’ group.
 Regular coffee mornings and invitations to other events are made throughout the year.
-Our work with parents and carers was recognised with the the Leading Parent Partnership Award in 2013 which was reconfirmed following reassessment in November 2016.
+Our work with parents and carers was recognised with the the Leading Parent Partnership Award in 2013 which was reconfirmed following reassessment in both November 2016 and December 2019.

 The School was recognised for its range of involvement with external agencies, the regular and varied sessions for parents to come together, how parental engagements forms a key part of the School’s Raising Achievement Plan and the celebration of achievement for both pupils and parents.

 Three parents (including a parent governor) met with the Assessor and stated how pleased they were with the level of support they receive, the high level of confidence in staff and the supportive environment the School offers.
 Parents appreciated the termly attainment and progress meetings and feel well informed about their child’s academic achievements.
 The new technological methods of communicating such as the use of ‘MarvellousMe’ was praised and parents felt that their views and feedback were taken into consideration when making decisions.

 Our certificate is now proudly displayed in reception for all to see Parents can access can access the LPPA website by clicking on the link below in addition to reading our final report: http://www.lppa.co.uk/

 Looking ahead we would like our parents and carers to become involved with their child’s learning and will actively encourage them to take part in family learning sessions.
 Watch this space!

 We employ two Family Welfare Officers who are there to help support any parent or carer who needs help and guidance.